PaulJaulhiac/5ISS-2024-2025-JAULHIAC/README.md

 ## Roadmap

 ### Planned Improvements:
-- Use LoRa communication, implemented with my fellow group members, to transmit the data
+- Use LoRa communication, implemented with my fellow group members, to transmit the data.
 - Implement additional features to the android app and improve it.
 - Integrate a database to log measurements.